 As indicated above, the financial statements of the Arkansas Department of Transportation are intended to present the financial position, the changes in financial position, and budgetary comparisons of only that portion of the major fund and the aggregate remaining fund information of the State that is attributable to the transactions of the Arkansas Department of Transportation.
-They do not purport to, and do not, present fairly the financial position of the State of Arkansas as of June 30, 2021, the changes in its financial position, and budgetary comparisons for the year then ended in accordance with accounting principles generally accepted in the United States of America.
-Also, as discussed in Note 2 to the financial statements, in 2021 the Department adopted new accounting guidance, Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities.
-Our opinion is not modified with respect to these matters.
+They do not purport to, and do not, present fairly the financial position of the State of Arkansas as of June 30, 2022, the changes in its financial position, and budgetary comparisons for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.

+As discussed in Note 2 to the financial statements, in 2022 the department adopted new accounting guidance, Governmental Accounting Standards Board Statement No. 87, Leases.
+Our opinion is not modified with respect to this matter.